Molecular Hamiltonian: The Schrödinger equation of the Coulomb Hamiltonian

 problem is solved with the clamped nucleus Hamiltonian arising in the first step of the Born–Oppenheimer approximation.

 See Ref. for a thorough discussion of the mathematical properties of the Coulomb Hamiltonian.
 Also it is discussed in this paper whether one can arrive a priori at the concept of a molecule (as a stable system of electrons and nuclei with a well-defined geometry) from the properties of the Coulomb Hamiltonian alone.

 Clamped nucleus Hamiltonian

-The clamped nucleus Hamiltonian describes the energy of the electrons in the electrostatic field of the nuclei, where the nuclei are assumed to be stationary with respect to an inertial frame.
+The clamped nucleus Hamiltonian, which is also often called the electronic Hamiltonian, describes the energy of the electrons in the electrostatic field of the nuclei, where the nuclei are assumed to be stationary with respect to an inertial frame.